redis/docs/content/develop/connect/clients/pools-and-muxing.md

 ## Connection pooling

 When you initialize a connection pool, the client opens a small number of connections and adds them to the pool.

+{{< image filename="/images/dev/connect/pool-and-mux/ConnPoolInit.drawio.svg" >}}

 Each time you "open" a connection from the pool, the client actually justs returns one of these existing connections and notes the fact that it is in use.

+{{< image filename="/images/dev/connect/pool-and-mux/ConnPoolInUse.drawio.svg" >}}

-When you later "close" the connection, the client puts it back into the pool of available connections without actually closing it.
+When you later "close"
+the connection, the client puts it back into the pool of available connections without actually closing it.

+{{< image filename="/images/dev/connect/pool-and-mux/ConnPoolDiscon.drawio.svg" >}}

-If all connections in the pool are in use but the app needs more then the client can simply add new ones as necessary.
+If all connections in the pool are in use but the app needs more then the client can simply open new ones as necessary.
 In this way, the client eventually finds the right number of connections to satisfy your app's demands.